tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 (marketing) to *sell them*, but *they're not the solution to the problems*.

-If you're a domain expert, you **simplify matters** to the specific domain, and **the more you simplify, the less bloated** AI, marketing, and engineering you have because *you address the problems instead of the symptoms*.
+If you're a domain expert, you **simplify matters** to the specific domain, and **the more you simplify, the less bloated** AI, marketing, analytics and engineering you have because *you address the problems instead of the symptoms*.

 AI can have its place to automate *external systems* which I wanted to leave clear in this development, but it'll never replace the underlying domain as